-Our goal is to deliver high-quality, integrated care to our patients.
-We are key collaborators in the health care system, supporting system integration with our health care partners and focused on delivering the best possible care to the people of Ontario.
+Our goal is to deliver high-quality, integrated care to our patients, as is reflected in our vision – Outstanding Care, Every person, Every day.
+Additionally, we are key collaborators in the health care system, supporting system integration with our health care partners in order to achieve the objective of delivering the best possible care to Ontarians.

-In keeping with this commitment, we have developed Quality Improvement Plans (QIP).
-QIP is aligned with the key principles found in the
+In keeping with this commitment, all 14 former CCACs (now Home and Community Care Support Services) developed Quality Improvement Plans (QIP) aligned with the key principles found in the

-A QIP is a formal, documented set of organizational priorities focused on quality and quality improvement objectives, reviewed and posted annually.
-Using priority indicators identified by the MOHLTC, we have made a commitment to patients, staff, health care partners and our communities to improve quality through a series of concentrated targets and actions.
+A QIP is a formal, documented set of organizational priorities focused on quality and quality improvement objectives that are reviewed and posted annually.
+Using priority indicators that have been identified by The Ministry of Health and Long-Term Care, every CCAC has made a commitment to patients, staff, health care partners and our communities to improve quality through a series of concentrated targets and actions.

-We will report on indicators which, in collaboration with other health care partners, can have a positive and significant impact on patients and the health care system.
-This core set of indicators is focused on patient-centred care and supports provincial priorities targeted on safety, effectiveness and access.
+All 14 CCACs will report on indicators, which in collaboration with other health care partners can make a significant positive impact to patients and the health care system.
+These core set of indicators support provincial priorities with targets in the areas of safety, effectiveness, access and focuses on patient-centred care.

 Health Quality Ontario's website.